multisig-labs/docs.gogopool.com/about-gogopool/zellic-audit.md

 ```

 - resetAVAXAssignedHighWater()
-  **- What is controllable?** nothing, the value is taken from the storage.
+  - **What is controllable?** nothing, the value is taken from the storage.
-  **- If return value controllable, how is it used and how can it go wrong?** there
+  - **If return value controllable, how is it used and how can it go wrong?** there
     isn’t return value here
-  **- What happens if it reverts, reenters, or does other unusual control flow?**
+  - **What happens if it reverts, reenters, or does other unusual control flow?**
     allows to set theavaxAssignedHighWaterto the previous value, so that the
     current value is not used when calculating the reward.
 - decreaseMinipoolCount()
-  **- What is controllable?** nothing, the value is taken from the storage.
+  - **What is controllable?** nothing, the value is taken from the storage.
-  **- If return value controllable, how is it used and how can it go wrong?** there
+  - **If return value controllable, how is it used and how can it go wrong?** there
     isn’t return value here
-  **- What happens if it reverts, reenters, or does other unusual control flow?**
+  - **What happens if it reverts, reenters, or does other unusual control flow?**
     reduces the number of pools, if it is reset to zero, this staker will not be
     taken into account when calculating the reward.

-**Function:withdrawMinipoolFunds()**
+### Function:withdrawMinipoolFunds()\*\*

 **Intended behavior:**